|

 ~104, The Qur'an

 Now, where is the need to jargonise that which can be said so simply in three ayats?
 Yet, the modern age persists in its abuse of language, loss of rhetoric and sucking out the naturalness of its soul.
 Artificial intelligence inside a machine is a signal that this direction-of-diminution (of intellect), long underway, is perhaps now irreversible.
-In other words, it is a clear testament that it is not a new form of intelligence that is being created; rather, an existing form of intelligence is tending towards the artificial.
+In other words, it is a clear testament that it is not a new form of intelligence that is being created; rather, an existing form of intelligence that is tending towards the artificial.

-But, in the world of literature, unlike science, there is always the possibility of hope.
+Yet, in the world of literature, unlike science, there is always the possibility of hope.
 For, who knows, at the next turn of phrase, the rhetoric may shift from one of contrivance to one of contrition.
 The Qur'an has 6,201 additional ayats to explain what is said simply in its first seven so as to give man sufficient time to unwind his folly and take a different turn.
-If The Qur'an can give such a long rope, then perhaps mankind should take the hint by gradually switching its dictionary, if it can.
+And if The Qur'an can give such a long rope, then perhaps mankind should take the hint by gradually switching its dictionary, if it can.